 As a credentialed professional, CDM, CFPPs have worked hard to earn and maintain their professional certification.
 CBDM policies and procedures for CE Self Reporting and CE Audit are designed to uphold the integrity of the credential and help CDMs gain a professional edge with continuing education that meets defined standards.

-Each year, a selection of CDMs will be audited, either randomly or due to having completed/reported insufficient CE hours.
+Each year, a selection of CDMs will be CE audited, either randomly or due to having completed/reported insufficient CE hours.
 Here are a few things to keep in mind about the CE reporting and audit processes:

 - CE hours cannot be earned and reported until at least 24 hours after the certification has been activated or reinstated.